Set up billing for your account

 Q: How do I stop billing?

 A: Sign to the Azure management portal as the Visual Studio Online account owner or Azure subscription administrator.
 Select your account, reduce any paid user licenses to zero, and turn off any paid services.
-Your Visual Studio Online account and bill won't show any changes in licenses until next month because licenses are monthly purchases.
+Your Visual Studio Online account and bill won't show any changes in user licenses until next month when these changes take effect.
 You're still charged for resources used during the current month.

 Q: What happens if I unlink my Visual Studio Online account?

 A: Your account goes back to the limit of 5 free Basic users:

-- You're still charged for licenses and resources used during your current billing cycle.
+- You're still charged for user licenses and additional resources used during the current month.

 - Your account won't appear on the Azure management portal anymore.

 You can relink your account to another Azure subscription at any time.

 Q: What happens if I cancel my Azure subscription?

-A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next billing cycle.
+A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next month.
 Your account stays linked to your subscription until you unlink your account or until your account unlinks automatically when your subscription becomes disabled.